-Now that I consult and evaluate young players, it has made me look back on my career to the things that kept me from being more successful out on tour.
+As I started consulting and evaluating young golfers 12 years ago, it made me look back on my career to the things that kept me from being more successful in college golf and out on tour.
 I truly believe that being told that I was lucky to have a lot of natural talent, kept me from working as hard as I could in order to be the best player that I could be (and it pains me to admit that).
 As I progressed through the stages of golf, I started to see that some of the most talented players weren’t necessarily the most successful.
-Yes, those players who tend to have skills and abilities come more naturally to them may have an easier road, but if they don’t focus on their weaknesses, put the work in, and commit to getting better, then those who worked harder were likely going to pass them at some stage of the process.
+Yes, those players who developed their skills and abilities more naturally may have had an easier road, but if they didn’t focus on their weaknesses, put the work in, and commit to getting better, then those who worked harder were likely going to pass them at some stage of the process.
 Well, I eventually got passed and outworked.

-For me, as time went on my swing did need a little work, mostly small changes to get me in better positions back at the ball in order to hold up better under pressure and play in the wind, but I never spent enough time really making those changes permanent.
-I hit the ball pretty darn good most of the time so I just kept at my usual routine thinking it would just take care of itself eventually.
+My swing did over time need a little work, especially to hold up better under pressure and play in tougher conditions, but I never spent enough time really making those changes sufficient enough.
+I hit the ball well most of the time so I just kept at my usual routine thinking it would just take care of itself eventually.
 My short game was good, I could pull off these great bunker shots and creative shots around the greens, but I never really understood how I did it and never put the time to practice them under pressure.
-Because of that, I was also prone to hitting some really ugly shots when I was in contention or needing to post a good score – chunking a few flop shots, blading a few bunkers, etc (those were always great for a good laugh, and some good TV moments, just maybe not at the time).
+Because of that, I was also prone to hitting some pretty ugly shots when I was in contention or needing to post a good score – those were always great for a good laugh, and some good TV moments, just maybe not at the time.

-Towards the end of my career, I read Dr. Bob Rotella’s book the “15th Club” and the Vision 54 books and for the first time really understood what being a “complete player” was all about, unfortunately, it ended up being a little too late for me.
-I didn’t handle the pressure well when I got into contention, I didn’t have any kind of structure to my practice sessions, I worried about the things I couldn’t control, I was easily intimidating by other players, I struggled to find my place on tour and never really got comfortable out there mentally.
+Towards the end of my career, I read Dr. Bob Rotella’s book “Your 15th Club” and the Vision 54 books and for the first time really understood what being a “complete player” was all about, unfortunately, it ended up being a little too late for me.
+I didn’t handle the pressure well when I got into contention, I didn’t have any kind of structure to my practice sessions, I worried about the things I couldn’t control, I was easily intimidated by other players, I struggled to find my place on tour and never really got comfortable out there mentally.

-I worked out when I was on the road, and while I was back home I was fortunate to have some great trainers who pushed me, but I never really pushed myself enough to see those results in my game.
-So for all that talent that everybody liked to talk about and remind me of, it meant very little since I wasn’t putting the time into working on the weaker areas of my game and really working hard to be the best player I could be.
+So for all that talent that everybody liked to talk about and remind me of, it meant very little since I wasn’t putting the time into working on the weaker areas of my game and really working hard to be the best player and athlete I could be.
 Don’t get me wrong, I don’t think that had to look like some players who could spend hours on the range and putting green, but it did need a level of structure and discipline that I just didn’t develop at that stage of my life.
-And trust me, none of this is fun to admit and I have certainly learned from my past tendencies, especially now as a business owner and mentor, but if it will encourage a young player to put the work in and not just get by on talent alone then it’s worth the brutally honest admission.
+And trust me, none of this has ever been fun to admit and I have certainly learned from my past tendencies, especially now as a business owner and mentor, but if it will encourage a young player to put the work in and not just get by on talent alone then it’s worth the brutally honest admission.

 There comes a point where hard work outweighs talent.
-So as a junior golfer (or any young athlete, musician, artist, etc) always remember that just because something may come easy for someone else doesn’t mean you can’t work hard and be as good as they are, if not better.
+So as a junior golfer always remember that just because something may come easy for someone else doesn’t mean you can’t work hard and be as good as they are, if not better.
 Don’t get discouraged.
 The most important thing is that you find something that you love and you work hard to develop your own talent.
-And for those who tend to be the naturally talented athletes, keep in mind that if you don’t work extra hard on your weaker areas and find ways to continue to make yourself better, others with less “natural talent” will catch up to you.
-The road may be an easier one for you, but you will find the end of the road much quicker than those who continue to work hard to get better.
+And for those who tend to be naturally talented athletes, keep in mind that if you don’t work extra hard on your weaker areas and find ways to continue to make yourself better, others will catch up to you.
+The road may seem like an easier one for you, but you will find the end of the road much quicker than those who continue to work hard to get better.